An Analytically Tractable Marked Power Spectrum: Conclusion

 We have also demonstrated that the marked power spectrum is capable of breaking degeneracies of the power spectrum, e.g.\ providing another route to constraining the scale-dependent bias, $b_2$.
 We show explicitly how degeneracy breaking applies to the $b_2$ term, both through calculations and through a realistic example.
 This result is not unexpected, as it is known that the bispectrum can break degeneracies involving $b_2$ and the marked power-spectrum includes contributions from the bispectrum.
 Nonetheless this validates our expectation that marked power spectra could be useful for cosmological inference.

 While this work encourages the further study of the marked power spectrum, there are necessary future steps before this formalism can be applied to data.
 The treatment of Alcock-Pacynski (A-P) effects is an important one, as this enters at the very beginning of this framework when defining the smoothed overdensity fields that the mark is a function of.
-We would need to generalize our treatment to anisotropic smoothing filters.
-We have also neglected the impact of survey boundaries or holes on the computation of the smoothed density field, or the practicalities of implementing the smoothing.
+We would need to generalize our treatment to anisotropic smoothing filters or handle this at the level of the data.
+We have also neglected the impact of survey boundaries or holes on the computation of the smoothed density field, or the practicalities of implementing the smoothing, and the impact of shot noise \cite{Karcher24}.
 The covariance matrix of the marked power spectrum is another open question.
 For this work, for visualization purposes, we have adopted an approximate covariance that assumes $\delta_M$ is Gaussian.
 While this is a reasonable approximation for large scales and large $R$, it is clearly an idealization.
 Recent work has argued that the first correction to this approximation involves a low-rank matrix, driven by the stochasticity of the mark \cite{Cowell24}.
 We believe such corrections are unlikely to change our main conclusions regarding degeneracy breaking (a point also emphasized in \cite{Cowell24}).

 At the theoretical level, we have also identified the potential for new stochastic terms in the marked power spectrum.
 While we leave detailed study for the future, we have shown that a symmetry-limited ansatz suffices for satisfactory agreement between theory and simulations.
 Likewise, the correct treatment of IR-resummation beyond the first order approximation of its effect on the terms proportional to the power spectrum requires future work.
 Similar to the case of stochastic terms, we have identified that a correction to this approximation is not immediately required to match simulation results.
 We hope to return to these questions in future work.